 It’s good, actually.

-Because competition teaches you, makes you what you are today, and importantly it’s why you are working harder today (and days to come).
+Because competition teaches you, makes you what you are today, and, importantly, it’s why you are working harder today (and in days to come).

 As a businessman and an internet marketer, I love competition.

-I have learned LOTS of things from my competition, and still, if I want to get inspired and motivated, I head over to my competitor websites and find out what they are doing.
+I have learned LOTS of things from my competition, and if I want to get inspired and motivated, I head over to my competitor’s websites and find out what they are doing.

-The stronger your competition is, the more works you do.
-The weaker your competition is, the dominant you are in your space.
+The stronger your competition is, the more work you do.
+The weaker your competition is, the more dominant you are in your space.

 Well, if you are in a competitive market such as Internet marketing, eCommerce, and health and fitness, you are always in the game.
 No stopping point at any day, any moment.

-I have yet to see an excellent competitor analysis tool like Semrush is.
+I have yet to see an excellent competitor analysis tool like Semrush.

 In fact, the full suite of Semrush is built upon competitor research.
 Even Semrush paid advertising research is more useful when you use it for competitor research.